Reno - Downtown

 240 Court Street – 775-324-6133 – map

 Open daily 8am-9pm.
-At new, beautiful location!
-The wonderful people of Reno’s only community-owned food co-op are committed to supporting and providing local, sustainable, as well as organic products to the fullest extent possible.
-Providing a wide variety of produce from currently 56 local farms, bulk foods, dried foods, cereals, protein bars, seeds, grains, legumes, frozen items, juices, coconut water, great craft beers and organic wines, as well as lotions, toiletries, and other bodily care items.
-They’ll even fill up your large containers with water for you!
-Great Basin also welcomes and encourages burners to special-order for their bulk supplies for the playa.
-Check out their special ordering website for further information.
+Call or email for possible after-hours appointment.
+The wonderful people of Reno’s only community-owned food co-op are committed to providing and supporting local, sustainable, as well as organic products to the fullest extent possible.
+They have a wide variety of produce from currently 85 local farms, and 333 bulk foods including dried foods, cereals, energy bars, prepacked meals, dried fruits, seeds, frozen items, juices, coconut water, craft beers and organic wines, as well as lotions, toiletries, and other bodily care items.
+If you bring your owner containers, you’ll receive a 5-cent discount on each item.
+And you can fill up your water containers up to 5 gallons with filtered water at 29 cents/gallon.
+Great Basin encourages burners to special-order for their bulk supplies for the playa — if you do so, you will receive a 15% discount!
+Check out their special ordering website or email for further information.
 In the special order section of the website you can view order catalogs and forms, deadlines, pick up dates.
 Call or email email@example.com for any questions or help.

 Spring Water Depot